underhillanna/PhotosynQ-Documentation/docs/view-and-analyze-data/external-libraries.md

 # External Libraries

-PhotosynQ offers you **External Libraries** for [Python](python) and [R-Project](r-project).
+PhotosynQ offers you **External Libraries** for [Python] and [R-Project].
 To get started, install the library for the language you are using.
 Then navigate to your Project page.
 Select **External Libraries** from the download options which brings up a dialog with code examples for **Python** and **R**.
 Simply copy the code into your script to generate a data-frame.
 Your email address and Project ID are already included, so you can execute the code right away.

 ![Dialog with code snippet to import the Project data into a data-frame](images/external-libraries.png)